Each day read the Gospel passage

 Judging Others

-39He also told them this parable: “Can the blind lead the blind?
+the blind?
 Will they not both fall into a pit?
-40Students are not above their teacher, but all who are fully trained will be like their teacher.
+40Students are not above their teacher, but all who are fully

 A Tree and Its Fruit